 FESTIVAL OPERATING TIMES

-The festival runs from the 25th to 27th October and has different opening and closing times each day.
+The festival runs from the 30th and 31st October 2021 and has different opening and closing times each day.
 Click here to download the full program and operating times.

 There will be two ATM centres operating at the event precinct over the weekend.
 The first ATM is located in Sideshow alley, and you will find it at the ticket booth for the rides and is provided by Kay Dee Promotions.